PdxCodeGuild/career-guide/README.md

 - benefits
 - negotiation

-Keep track of all of the above with tools like Google Sheets ([job tracker example](https://docs.google.com/spreadsheets/d/1v4NXFGfQ5p-OH_WLgXusKAoLg8kSDi90H6ylJyBlYaE/edit?usp=sharing)) and [Trello](http://trello.com/)!
+Keep track of all of the above with tools like Google Sheets ([example](https://docs.google.com/spreadsheets/d/1v4NXFGfQ5p-OH_WLgXusKAoLg8kSDi90H6ylJyBlYaE/edit?usp=sharing)) and [Trello](http://trello.com/)!

 [Back to Top](#top)